xmos/lib_audio_dsp/doc/dsp_components/index.rst

 The higher-level APIs are called *DSP Stages*.
 These stages are designed to work with the Python DSP pipeline tool.
 This tool allows developers to quickly and easily create, test, and deploy DSP pipelines without needing to write a lot of code.
-By using DSP Stages, you can build complex audio processing workflows in a short amount of time, making it ideal for rapid prototyping and development.
+By using DSP Stages, the user can build complex audio processing workflows in a short amount of time, making it ideal for rapid prototyping and development.